Summer Programmes in Classics at King's

 Travel grants are available as a contribution to your travel costs, but may not cover all your expenses.
 The travel grants are arranged during the Summer School.

-Five full-fee bursaries, generously supported by the Classical Association, will be available.
-Successful applicants will be expected to write a report for the Classical Association.
-Application forms will be in the welcome packs received on 8th July.
-However, in order to reserve your place you must pay your full fees before 30th May.
-If you are a successful bursary applicant you will receive a reimbursement following the course but you must be aware that this may not occur and thus be prepared to personally cover the fee costs in full.
+A small number of full-fee bursaries, generously supported by the Classical Association and the d’Attanasio Family, will be available.
+Successful applicants will be expected to write a report.
+Application forms will be in the welcome packs received on 10 July.
+However, in order to reserve your place you must pay your full fees before 29 June.
+If you are a successful bursary applicant you will receive a reimbursement following the course but you must be aware that your application may not be successful and therefore you must be prepared to cover the fee costs in full yourself.